Torn (TV series): Episode Three

 Details emerge over Joanne's death and it is revealed she died due to a blow to the back of her neck and was thrown from the apartments posthumously.
 Alice (who was found at the beach where she was kidnapped), David, Sarah and Stephen are interviewed over the incident, and the police discover that Sarah lied about her whereabouts when she changes her story in custody.
 She is subsequently arrested and, since David has not produced a verifiable story and is still a suspect, social services decide to place their children in foster care.
 Faced with the situation David reveals to D.S.
 Bridges that he was meeting with his secretary at the time of Joanne's death, and is released and allowed to retain custody of his children.

 Sarah remains at the police station, however eventually Stephen confesses the circumstances behind his wife's death.
 Joanne had told Stephen that she was planning on phoning Alice and telling her that they loved her but wouldn't be seeing her again until she was 16 and old enough to decide for herself whether she wanted contact.
 Stephen was against the idea and tried to stop her calling, but as she got up to walk into another room he accidentally pushed her into a table, killing her instantly.
 He reveals he stayed with her body until after dark and then pushed it from the balcony to feign the image of suicide.
 Sarah is released and, on the journey home, David admits he thought about an affair but maintains they were not romantically involved.

 Three months later the family return to the beach where the epic began and, in a final act of forgiveness, change the name on the plaque from Alice to Joanne, recognising her as a wife and mother.

+Madeleine McCann controversy

+The drama was controversial because it was reportedly based on real events, and was criticised because of its similarities to the disappearance of Madeleine McCann in May 2007.
+ITV denied any connection between the two, insisting that the series had been inspired by recent cases in the United States and had been written and filmed before Madeleine's disappearance.